SherG/tester1/site/content/post/mindful-eating-a-personal-journey.md

 On one of these trips, my family and I were driving back from the beach.
 I was enjoying a meal I had put off eating earlier.

+> Enjoyment of food contributes to joyous life.

 Corruption is rife in developing countries like the Dominican Republic and it was not uncommon back then to have one’s car stopped by a police officer looking for a bribe.  \
 \
 On this particular day that is precisely what happened.